SpiderLabs/thicknet/README.txt

 Use vamp.pl (included in this package) to initiate ARP poisoning and redirect packets to your own host.

-To enable Oracle protocol downgrade, use the 'd' command.
+To enable protocol downgrade (Oracle only currently), use the 'd' command.
 Note that this may cause disconnects for some new sessions, depending on client version.
 The username and 8i hash will be printed to the screen for each successful downgrade.

 COPYRIGHT